How to Optimize Your Website for Search Engines

 How to Perform Keyword Research:

-- Use tools like Google Keyword Planner, Ahrefs, or SEMrush to find relevant keywords.
+- Use Keyword Tools: Tools like Google Keyword Planner, Ahrefs, SEMrush, or Ubersuggest can help you find relevant keywords with high search volume and low competition.

-2. Optimize On-Page SEO
+2. Optimize On-Page Elements

-Key On-Page SEO Practices:
+Key On-Page SEO Elements:

 Content is king in the world of SEO.
 Search engines prioritize websites that provide valuable, relevant, and engaging content to users.